Vinay8074240/FactGuardAI/README.md

-FactGuard AI is a multi-agent system built on CrewAI and powered by Google Gemini 2.5 Flash.
+FactGuard AI is a multi-agent system built on CrewAI and powered by Groq / Llama-3-8B.
 It uses a Sequential Agentic Pattern to verify user claims:

 * **Lead Researcher** : Breaks the claim into queries and uses Tavily Search to find 5+ high-authority sources.
 * **Data Analyst** : Processes the raw search results into structured factual bullet points.